CoEDL/wordspinner-post-correction/README.md

 ## 3. Making a dictionary home page

 3.1.
-For each language you are building a dictionary for, create a file named `home.html` with the following structure (note that it is just a snippet of HTML, not a full page.
+For each language you are building a dictionary for, create a file named `home.html` in the `content/language` folder, with the following structure (note that it is just a snippet of HTML, not a full page.
 I.e., no doctype or `<html><head><body>` tags).
 Add your home page content inside the second `<section>` tag.
 Save it as `home.html` in the language folder that is inside `content`.

 ```
 <section id="feature_image">